Numerous federal agencies produce information on surveying and land use. These cover the executive branch, independent agencies, and Congress.

 Bureau of Ocean Energy Management (Interior Dept. agency responsible for regulating offshore mineral resources.)

-Environmental Protection Agency Land & Waste Management Research
+Environmental Protection Agency Land, Oil Spill, & Waste Management Research

 GPS.gov (Interagency organization administering federal global positioning satellite system programs and policies.)